Syncano/syncano-socket-aws-elastic-transcoder/README.md

 | ThumbnailConfig  | object   | Specifies information about the S3 bucket you want to save thumbnail files.
 (Use this plus ContentConfig, or use OutputBucket) |

 #### update-pipeline-status
-This endpoint to pause or reactivate a pipeline, so the pipeline stops or restarts processing jobs
+Use this endpoint to pause or reactivate a pipeline, so the pipeline stops or restarts processing jobs

 [Aws update-pipeline-status guide](https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/update-pipeline-status.html)